+After removing these entries, 70% (231) of returns happened within 90 days.
+The return time peaked differently between species, with 8 days for dogs, and 14 days for cats.

 Return Reasons

-To explore the 34 recorded reasons that an animal got returned back to PAWS, “moving” is the top reason contributing to cat return while “Behavior Issues” for dog return.
-We further carefully classified those reasons to mainly from “adopter-side” or from “animal-side”. eg. we would consider “moving”, “too many aniamls” and “Divorce / Separation” as “owner-side” reason, while “aggression to animal”, “too active” and “behavior issue” as “animal-side” reason.
+We explored the 34 recorded reasons that an animal got returned back to PAWS, and found that “moving” is the top reason contributing to cat return while “Behavior Issues” is the top reason for dog return.
+We further carefully classified those reasons as mainly from “adopter-side” or from “animal-side”, e.g., we would consider “moving”, “too many animals” and “Divorce / Separation” as “owner-side” reasons, while “aggression to animal”, “too active” and “behavior issue” as “animal-side” reason.
 Based on 34 recorded reasons, we found 16 can be devoted as “animal-side” reasons while 18 as “owner-side” reasons.

-Among the top 10 return reasons for both cat and dog, more than half of cases are from adopter side, like “moving”, “unrealistic expectation”, " allergic to animal" and “health of owner or family”, “landload issue” and “change of lifestyle”.
-“Unreleasitic expectations” are equally important reasons for both cat and dog.
+Among the top 10 return reasons for both cat and dog, more than half of cases are from adopter side, like “moving”, “unrealistic expectation”, " allergic to animal" and “health of owner or family”, “landlord issue” and “change of lifestyle”.
+“Unrealistic expectations” are equally important reasons for both cats and dogs.

-Focusing on the animal returned to PAWS multiple times, we are wondering whether those animal were always returned with animal-side reasons.
+Focusing on the animal returned to PAWS multiple times, we hypothesized that those animals were always returned with animal-side reasons.
 Out of 39 multiple-times-returned animals, only 3 (cat A15451188, A38026544 and A42298667) were returned with always animal-side reasons.
-Only cat A38026544 were returned for the exactly same reason (Not Housebroken / Housesoiling).
+Only cat A38026544 was returned for the exactly same reason (Not Housebroken / Housesoiling).

-All together, it suggests that reason for returning animals are not largely dependent on animals.
-“Unrealistic expectation” and Adopter life-change (eg, “moving”, “change in lifestyle” and “health of owner/family”) are important reasons for animal returning from owner-side.
+All together, these findings suggest that the reasons for returning animals are not largely dependent on animals.
+“Unrealistic expectation” and adopter life-change (e.g., “moving”, “change in lifestyle” and “health of owner/family”) are important reasons for animal returning from owner-side.

 Animal characteristics